 GTA Home Care Transparency Report 2026

-We reviewed the websites of 411 verified home care agencies across the Greater Toronto Area and recorded what each one is willing to tell a family before the phone call: prices, languages, availability, services, and coverage.
+We reviewed the websites of 468 verified home care agencies across the GTA and major Ontario cities and recorded what each one is willing to tell a family before the phone call: prices, languages, availability, services, and coverage.
 This is what we found.

 Key findings

-• Only 20 of 411 verified GTA home care agencies (5%) publish an hourly rate on their website.
+• Only 22 of 468 verified Ontario home care agencies (5%) publish an hourly rate on their website.

-• Of 583 GTA businesses that present as home care, 30% failed verification: staffing firms, clinics, equipment retailers, residences, and duplicate listings.
+• Of 709 Ontario businesses that present as home care, 34% failed verification: staffing firms, clinics, equipment retailers, residences, and duplicate listings.

 Pricing is the biggest blind spot